aderibigbeolamide/AIAnalytics/replit.md

 - **Robust Authentication**: Implements JWT-based, role-based access control with secure password hashing.
 - **AI-Powered Features**: Includes AI-driven solutions such as a seat availability heatmap for real-time capacity visualization and an event recommendation engine for personalized suggestions.
 - **Notification System**: Provides real-time in-app notifications with broadcasting and targeted messaging.
+- **Real-time Chat System**: WhatsApp-like instant messaging between customers and admins with WebSocket technology, eliminating the need for page refreshes.
 - **Event Reminder System**: Automated email and in-app reminders sent to event participants at configurable intervals.
 - **QR Code Management**: Handles secure generation, encryption, and validation of QR codes for event access.
 - **UI/UX Design**: Prioritizes a clean, professional, and accessible user interface with responsive design principles.